Debt does not mean defeat.

 Credit Report Review Fee

-A one-time counseling fee of $50 is charged for a confidential appointment with a certified credit counselor.
+A one-time review fee of $50 is charged for a confidential appointment with a certified credit counselor.

-In all other situations, your information may be released to appropriate individuals or agencies ONLY UPON YOUR WRITTEN REQUEST or when Financial Solutions’ staff has been served by a valid subpoena.
+In all other situations, your information may be released to appropriate individuals or agencies ONLY UPON YOUR WRITTEN REQUEST or when our staff has been served by a valid subpoena.

 The following PRIVACY PRACTICES detail circumstances under which we will release your information to a third party: